Reflective Supervision Learning Collaborative (RSLC)

 1. Have the learning session days been determined?

-Yes, the training days have been determined.
-All of the trainings will be facilitated in-person and likely to take place in the Madison area.
-The learning sessions are scheduled as follows:
+All of the trainings will be in-person and likely take place in the Madison area.
+The training days are tentatively scheduled as follows:

 3. What topics will be covered at the in-person learning sessions?

-The learning sessions will be focused on content and knowledge acquisition in a discussion-based format via large and small groups, or pairs.
+The learning sessions will be focused on content and knowledge acquisition in a discussion-based format (large group, small groups and paired activates).
 Videos and other resources will be used to explore reflective supervision content, elements, and facilitation.

 The following areas will be covered during the learning sessions: